xy-sccc/musecut/README.md

 ------------------------------------------------------------------------------------------------------------

 Step 3:
 - Open Automator.
+(Search using spotlight)
 - Click New Document.
 - Choose Quick Action.
 - At the top:
-  Set Workflow receives to no input
+  1. Set Workflow receives to no input
-  Set in to any application
+  2. Set in to any application
 - In the left search bar, type Run AppleScript.
 - Drag Run AppleScript into the workflow area.
 - Delete default text and paste the command below